dominickzdun/dominickzdun/README.md

 # Hi!
 I'm Dominick
 - ❓ I'm a 17 year old software developer from Illinois
 - 🔭 Currently working on a blog API
-- 🌱 Currently learning assembly on x86 archicture
+- 🌱 Currently learning assembly on x86 architecture